cea-hpc/mpc/doc/sphinx/source/privatization.rst

 In traditional MPI programming models, global variables are shared among all processes, which can lead to data replication and memory issues when running on many-core architectures.
 Privatization helps alleviate these issues by making each task or thread have its own copy of the variable, reducing the need for inter-process communication and improving performance.

 **How is Privatization Achieved?**
 Privatization in MPC is achieved through compiler-based transformations that extend the Thread-Local Storage (TLS) model.
-The `__task` keyword is introduced to create a new level betweenthread-local and process-level variables, allowing tasks to have their own context and share data with other tasks.
+The `__task` keyword is introduced to create a new level between thread-local and process-level variables, allowing tasks to have their own context and share data with other tasks.

 **Compiling a Privatized Program**